Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

 ## Rationale

 For Text-based assets, there are only two properties: `title` and `description`.
-Not to be confused for the `name` and `description` properties in the main metadata object, `title` and `description` inside the `assetProperties` object are the properties that should appear in-game when this asset is loaded by the user.
+Not to be confused for the `name` and `description` properties in the main metadata object, `title` and `description` inside the `textProperties` object are the properties that should appear in-game when this asset is loaded by the user.
 If any of these are null or undefined, a game developer should default to using the `name` and `description` from the main metadata object.

 The character limits for the `title` and `description` are there so that game developers may allocate the appropriate amount of space in-game when these assets are loaded.
 Keep in mind that text-based assets violate the asset type or subtype requirements, in this case character limits, will not be loaded by the in-game libraries and thus players won't be able to use them.